I wanted to better understand what happened between the paleolithic age and agriculture. This book came highly recommended.

 The 10,000 Year Explosion: How Civilization Accelerated Human Evolution by Gregory Cochran is an excellent book that goes directly after the theory that humans stopped evolving 40,000 years ago.
 In fact, the book makes a solid case that we are still evolving and at an accelerated pace.

-The book explores a lot interesting evidence, genetics and history.
+The book explores a lot of interesting evidence, genetics, and history.
 I really enjoyed this book.
 Does it alter my take on the paleo diet?
 Maybe a little.
-I’m clearly of Northern European decent and can handle dairy quite well.
+I’m clearly of Northern European descent and can handle dairy quite well.
 So although the paleo diet frowns on dairy, I think I can handle it just fine.
 Will I ever reach for a Mountain Dew or return to cooking with canola oil?
-Absolutely not, as no population has has time to evolve to extract nutrients from highly inflammatory seed oils or junk food.
+Absolutely not, as no population has had time to evolve to extract nutrients from inflammatory seed oils or junk food.
 But someday they might.